tewarid/rhio-LIS2HH12/Readme.md

 The library design try to be easy visible with the following sections on the rhio-LIS2HH12.h and rhio-LIS2HH12.cpp:

-+ Initialization: The functions of this section are used for begin the sensor and configure I2C or SPI
++ Initialization: The functions of this section are used for begin the sensor and configure I2C.

-+ Basic function: Basic configuration of the sensor
++ Basic function: Basic configuration of the sensor.

 + Application: Two function for easy run of the sensor advanced options.